khoih-prog/BlynkGSM_Manager/README.md

 - This is the new library, adding to the current Blynk_WiFiManager.
 It's designed to help you eliminate `hardcoding` your Blynk credentials in `ESP32 and ESP8266` boards using GSM shield (SIM800, SIM900, etc).

 - You can update Blynk Credentials any time you need to change via Configure Portal.
-Data are saved in configurable locations in EEPROM.
+Data are saved in SPIFFS or configurable locations in EEPROM.

 ## Prerequisite
 1. `Arduino IDE 1.8.10 or later` for Arduino (https://www.arduino.cc/en/Main/Software)